Conservation, & Education

 As part of our bycatch reduction device (BRD) campaign, we want to distribute more "free" BRD bundles.
 These devices are inserted into the funnel of commercial-style crab pots that are known to capture terrapins and other non-crab species.
 If not pulled out of the water within hours, terrapins are likely to drown in submerged pots.
 New Jersey has a "loose" regulation for the use of BRDs, but we are providing these devices for free.
-We've distributed over 29,000 BRDs to date.
-We thank Exelon Energy, SUEZ, Jenkinson's Aquarium, and the American Sportsman Crab Trap company for their generous support of our BRD initiative (cost per BRD is $0.65).
+We've distributed over 30,000 BRDs to date.
+We thank Exelon Energy, SUEZ, Jenkinson's Aquarium, and the American Sportsman Crab Trap company for their generous support of our BRD initiative (cost per BRD is now about $1.00 per BRD!).

 We are enhancing terrapin nesting areas so that the turtles do not have to cross roadways and other barriers that may cause injury or mortality.
 By creating and/or enhancing nesting areas, we can reduce road interactions that terrapins would normally encounter.
 We have a "road patrol" plan in some critical nesting areas.
 In a project with the Conserve Wildlife Foundation of New Jersey, funded by the Barnegat Bay Partnership, we are creating "Turtle Gardens".
 In 2015, we establihsed a "Turtle Garden" project at the Long Beach Island Foundation, which was successful in its first year.
 The Turtle Gardens concept originated in Massachusetts and Maryland.
 We are looking for more candidate locations for our Turtle Garden projects.
 Please contact us.

 Working with towns and public access areas, we are supporting the installation of road signs in key terrapin (and turtle) nesting areas.
 Female terrapins cross high areas where there tends to be roads or causeways.
 By working with towns and public properties, we've provided signs that are valuable to warn motorists of the potential for turtle crossings.
 In New Jersey, terrapin nesting season is from May through late July.
 We've formed a partnership with Stafford Township focusing on terrapin conservation starting in 2021 and continue with this partnership.